-The Morsø 8100-8200 series weigh between 150 and 260 kg.
-In order to avoid damage when unpacking and assembling the stove, we recommend that this job should be undertaken by 2 people.
+The Morsø 6100 series weigh between 110 and 125 kg.
+In order to avoid damage when unpacking and assembling the stove, we recommend that this job be undertaken by two people.

 1.2 Installing the stove

 The stove is from the factory fitted with a top flue exit.
 The ball blocking device that is to stop the chimney sweep's ball during sweeping is also supplied with the stove and is installed at the same time as the smoke outlet.